bruce30262/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 ## Level 1

->Welcome to the Fifth Annual Flare-On Challenge!
+> Welcome to the Fifth Annual Flare-On Challenge!
 The Minesweeper World Championship is coming soon and we found the registration app.
 You weren't officially invited but if you can figure out what the code is you can probably get in anyway.
 Good luck!
+{: .notice}

 **Tool : jd-gui**